 My daughter takes sign language for her language requirement, and a few weeks ago her teacher showed the class Mr. Holland’s Opus, which she loved.
 Of course, they were focusing on the challenges the main character faces in raising a deaf child, but the movie is also hugely inspirational from a teacher point of view.
 If you are feeling like nothing you do is making a difference, throw this one in your DVD player.

 Stand and Deliver is on my list to see again.
-I remember being very impressed with it back in the late 90s when it came out.
-What is amazing is that it is based on a true story about a math teacher in East LA who devotes himself to a class of extremely at-risk high school students and despite many obstacles, actually succeeds in getting them to pass the advanced placement calculus test, which means a real shot in life for his students instead gangs and violence.
+I remember being very impressed with it back in the late 1990s, when it came out.
+What is amazing is that it is based on a true story about a math teacher in East LA who devotes himself to a class of extremely at-risk high school students and, despite many obstacles, actually succeeds in getting them to pass the Advanced Placement calculus test, which means a real shot in life for his students, instead gangs and violence.

 I must admit that I am simply charmed by Anne Of Green Gables – The Sequel every time I watch it (which must be half a dozen times by now).
 Of course, you must first watch the original Anne of Green Gables, which is also fabulous.
 Actress Megan Follows is delightful playing a young teacher at an uppity school for girls.
 I never tire of watching her win the hearts of even the grumpiest adversaries.
 This is also a wonderful family film.